Exactly Solvable Floquet Dynamics for Conformal Field Theories in Dimensions Greater than Two: Introduction

 The plan of the rest of this work is as follows.
 In Sec.\ \ref{deformed} we study the properties of Hamiltonians of the form (\ref{1-1}).
 This is followed by Sec.\ \ref{dynamics} which deals with our strategy for calculating the response to the dynamics for general $d$ and the formulation in terms of quaternions for $d=3$.
 Next, in Sec.\ \ref{results}, we provide results for three quantities under the dynamics.
 The first corresponds to the fidelity of an evolving primary state at the end of a drive cycle; this is discussed in subsection (\ref{fidsec}).
 The second constitutes behavior of unequal-time correlation functions of the CFT under such evolution; this is discussed subsection(\ref{corrsec}).
-The evolution of the stress tensor, starting from a primary CFT state, is discussed in subsection (\ref{stressec}).
-In section (\ref{multiple}) we find the fixed points and fixed surfaces for the special class of quaternionic M\"obius transformations mentioned above and determine the trajectories of points under successive cycles of a periodic drive.
+The evolution of the stress tensor, starting from a primary CFT state, is discussed in subsection (\ref{stressec}). { As expected, the conformal anomaly plays a role in this calculation.} { In section (\ref{multiple}) we find the fixed points and fixed surfaces for quaternionic M\"obius transformations which belong to a single $SU(1,1)$ and determine the trajectories of points under successive cycles of a periodic drive}.
 Finally, we discuss our main results and conclude in Sec.\ \ref{conc}.
 Some details of the calculation are provided in the appendix.